 Component Description (1) esc key Displays system information when pressed in combination with the fn key.
 (2) fn key Executes frequently used system functions when pressed in combination with a function key, the num lk key, or the esc key.
-(3) Windows logo key Displays the Windows Start menu.
-(4) Function keys (f3 through f11) Execute frequently used system functions when pressed in combination with the fn key.
-(5) Windows applications key Displays a shortcut menu for items beneath the pointer.
-(6) Embedded numeric keypad keys Can be used like the keys on an external numeric keypad when pressed in combination with the fn and num lk keys.
-(7) num lk key Enables/disables the embedded numeric keypad when pressed in combination with the fn key.
+(3) (8) Windows logo key Displays the Windows Start menu.
+(4) Windows applications key Displays a shortcut menu for items beneath the pointer.
+(5) Embedded numeric keypad keys Can be used like the keys on an external numeric keypad when the embedded numeric keypad is turned on.
+(6) Function keys Execute frequently used system functions when pressed in combination with the fn key.